caox5/Real-time-embedded-project/README.md

  <b>When you done these steps, you should be able to use the OpenCV library from C++ or Python.
 You could use following test case on next part.</b>

  ### OpenCV Test
- - You can download the code on your Pi to test:
+ - (Optional)You can download the code on your Pi to test:

         git clone https://github.com/sol-prog/raspberry-pi-opencv.git
         cd raspberry-pi-opencv/tests